arthurBricq/crafty/README.md

 ### Missing features (short term milestones)

 - Better implementation of the collision detection
-    - Why not refactoring to use the same code that is used to detect the 'selected' cube ?

-- Tiles library:
+- Tiles library [Arnaud]:
     - Display text (no linebreaks)
     - Display menu
     - Two 'menus' can be added:
         - the 'HELP' menu: shows all the commands
-        - the 'DEBUG' mode: shows the FPS on the screen, with some information, such as the number of cubes being rendered, the position, the orientation (like in minecraft) !
+        - the 'DEBUG' mode: shows the FPS on the screen, the number of cubes being rendered, the position, the orientation (like in minecraft) !

 - OpenGl improvements: remove cubes that are not visible to improve the FPS with a lot of cubes
       - cubes behind the player